We are currently in Seoul, South Korea, and loving it!

 The great public transport system is not just confined to Seoul and you can easily head to many places in the country on a day trip from Seoul.

 We visited Suwon, Incheon and my son and husband also did a DMZ tour (I have done it before – on both sides of the border!).
 There’s also countless other options.

-Going to the DMZ and Panmunjom, in particular, is definitely recommended and the most interesting experience I had ever had until I visited North Korea itself a couple of years ago.
+Going to the DMZ and Panmunjom, in particular, is definitely recommended.
 Unfortunately, Panmunjom is shut to visitors at the moment but it is meant to open again soon (note that kids can’t visit Panmunjom but can go to other parts of the DMZ).

 8. It is affordable and great value

 The cherry on the top of all of this is that Seoul is affordable and great value.